MUSSELS IN TRIESTE and Mussel recipes

 This is not a complicated dish.
 It is made with fresh mussels and a little fresh tomato, but not so much to mask the taste of the other ingredients.

-Red, ripe tomatoes are fabulous at this time of year, but tinned tomatoes are OK too.
-I even used some ripe, yellow, heirloom tomatoes in this sauce!
+Red, ripe tomatoes are excellent at this time of year, but tinned tomatoes are also suitable.
+I had some ripe, yellow heirloom tomatoes and added these as well in this sauce.
+The cause was slightly paler in colour but I did not taste any difference in taste.

-Spaghettini (thin spaghetti) are used for this dish – the thin strands result in a greater surface area and allow greater absorption of the sauce.
+Spaghetti (thin spaghetti) is used for this dish.
+The thin strands cook quickly but will also provide a greater surface area, allowing for greater absorption of the sauce.

 The sauce is prepared quickly while the pasta is cooking.
-The same ingredients and method of cooking this dish can also be used with other fish – try squid.
+The same ingredients and method can be used with other fish, such as squid.

 spaghettini, 500g